Advising and Review of Student Performance

 - Each elective must be worth at least three credits.
 Multiple courses that add up to three credits may be used in place of one three-credit course with approval from the Master’s Degree Committee.

-- Up to two of the elective courses may be taken from the Engineering for Professionals (EP) part-time program.
+- Up to two of the elective courses may be taken from the Engineering for Professionals (EP) program.

 - Any elective taken from outside the department (including all EP courses) requires prior approval of the Master’s Degree Committee.
 The Master’s Degree Committee will determine the appropriate number of credits for any elective taken outside the Whiting School of Engineering.